heestand-xyz/PixelKit/README.md

 Note that exporting resourses like image and video are not yet supported.

----

-Note that Pixels dose not have simulator support.
-Metal for iOS can only run on a physical device.

----

 ## High Bit Mode

 Some effects like <b>DisplacePIX</b> and <b>SlopePIX</b> can benefit from a higher bit depth.<br>